cs4372/ios-study-guide/swift/Automatic-Reference-Count/Automatic-Reference-Count.md

 - When an instance of the Person class is deallocated, it has a deinitializer that outputs a message for the deallocation operation.
 - ARC memory management does not deallocate any objects with strong references.
 Next, we nil the reference to the object cat, which deallocates the object it was referencing; this is how the deinit() function of the class Person is called before it deallocates the object.

-### Reference cycles
+### Reference/Retain cycles
-- occur when two strong variables point to each other.
-This causes the instances of both of these variables to remain alive even though they ideally shouldn’t
+- occur when there are two strong references pointing to each other This causes the instances of both of these variables to remain alive even though they ideally shouldn’t
+- Setting one of them to weak will allow ARC to get to zero.
 - There are three types of reference cycles in ARC; strong, weak, and unowned references

 ### Strong Reference Cycle